 Related Articles

 Welcome to the Audere Atlas, the Audere Group’s fortnightly update on global geopolitical trends, how we engage with them, and what they mean for your organisation.
-With the US election race neck-and-neck leading into the 05 November polls, the next two editions sketch out the business implications of either candidate’s victory.
-We start with both […]
+This week we take a look at Trump’s plans for Ukraine.
+Having pledged to “end the war in 24hrs,” we explore what his imminent entry into the Oval Office means […]

 Explore Audere Group